-Note: The virtual volume functionality is supported by the IBM XIV (11.5.1 or later) and IBM Spectrum Virtualize/Storwize (7.6 or later) storage systems.
+Note: The virtual volume functionality is supported by the IBM XIV (11.5.1 or later) and storage systems that run IBM Spectrum Virtualize (7.6 or later).

 Storage space and service management

 After deployment and storage system attachment, the IBM Spectrum Control Base Edition administrators define the virtual entities, resulting in simpler and more flexible storage management.